Your Cash-Constrained Client

 The SBA does not set a mandatory down payment for 7(a) loans.
 Individual lenders set their own requirements — and some lenders offer 100% financing for qualified buyers of owner-occupied commercial property.

-Educational note: Zero-down SBA 7(a) financing is available from select lenders for general-use, owner-occupied commercial properties where the borrower has strong credit (650+), two or more years in business, and healthy cash flow.
+Educational note: For this lender profile, zero-down SBA 7(a) financing is considered for owner-user deals with minimum 700 FICO, at least two years in business, and two years of tax returns.
 Not all borrowers or property types qualify.
-Our guides explain the full eligibility picture — share them with your clients so they arrive at the lender conversation informed.
+Our guides explain the full eligibility picture so your clients arrive informed.

 Why CRE Professionals Partner With Us